PyO3/pyo3/guide/src/migration.md

 Some protocol (aka `__dunder__`) methods such as `__bytes__` and `__format__` have been possible to implement two ways in PyO3 for some time: via a `#[pyproto]` (e.g. `PyBasicProtocol` for the methods listed here), or by writing them directly in `#[pymethods]`.
 This is only true for a handful of the `#[pyproto]` methods (for technical reasons to do with the way PyO3 currently interacts with the Python C-API).

-In the interest of having onle one way to do things, the `#[pyproto]` forms of these methods have been deprecated.
+In the interest of having only one way to do things, the `#[pyproto]` forms of these methods have been deprecated.

 To migrate just move the affected methods from a `#[pyproto]` to a `#[pymethods]` block.